Health Economics Program

 - Data is available in table format in Chartbook 6 supplement.

-Two maps of Minnesota with with uninsurance rates for each Economic Development Region (EDR) in 2019 and 2021.
+- Two maps of Minnesota with uninsurance rates for each Economic Development Region (EDR) in 2021 and 2023.

 - Notes: Difference in rates between regions and compared to the statewide rates were not statistically significant.